All Sides (O.A.R. album)

-All Sides is the sixth studio album by O.A.R., which was released on July 15, 2008 by Everfine Records, Lava Records and Atlantic Recording Corporation.
+All Sides is the sixth studio album by O.A.R.; it was released on July 15, 2008 by Everfine Records, Lava Records and Atlantic Recording Corporation.
 It is the band's first album recorded with touring keyboardist Mikel Paris.

 Song Details

 Marc Roberge revealed in an interview with Songfacts that "Dinner Last Night" was inspired by an episode of Seinfeld.

 Track listing

 Critical reception

 The album was generally received negatively among professional reviewers.
 Rolling Stone attributes the album's failure to a change in the group's style, calling the album "a poor man's Goo Goo Dolls".
 Allmusic claims, "O.A.R. wasn't designed for Top 40 radio, which makes All Sides...disappointing."

 Chart positions

 The album was the band's highest charting prior to the release of King, debuting at No. 13 on the Billboard 200 with approximately 33,000 copies sold in its first week.